 On 11 March 2024, EPIF prolonged the maturity of the facility agreement between EPIF, EP Energy, a.s. and a bank, for the amount up to EUR 50 million multicurrency documentary overdraft and revolving facilities agreement originally entered into in 2020, till 30 April 2026.

-Except for the matters described above and elsewhere in the Notes, the Company's management is not aware of any other material subsequent events that could have an effect on the consolidated financial statements as at 31 December 2023.
+management is not aware of any other material subsequent events that could have an effect on the consolidated financial statements as at 31 December 2023.